-The clinical presentations discussed in the course include differentiation of chest pain, syncope, and dyspnea, as well as infections, inflammations, acute coronary syndrome, peripheral vascular disease, hypotension, hypertension, valvular disorders, arrhythmias, heart failure, malignancies, transient ischemic attack, cerebrovascular accident, and cardiovascular shock.
+The clinical presentations discussed in the course include differentiation of chest pain, syncope, and dyspnea; infections, inflammations, acute coronary syndrome, peripheral vascular disease, hypotension, hypertension, valvular disorders, arrhythmias, heart failure, malignancies, transient ischemic attack, cerebrovascular accident, and cardiovascular shock.

-Prerequisites: completion of all previous quarters' courses as outlined in students' prescribed program of study
+Prerequisites: Completion of all previous quarters' courses as outlined in students' prescribed program of study

-GNMP 7041 General Medical Practice: Pulmonology
+GNMP 7041 General Medical Practice: Pulmonology 1.5 Didactic Credits

 This course will begin with a review of the anatomy and physiology of the respiratory system.
-Evaluation of the patient with symptoms including cough, dyspnea, and chest pain will introduce various disorders.
+Evaluation of patients with symptoms including cough, dyspnea, and chest pain will introduce various disorders.
 Allopathic and naturopathic treatments for various conditions will be presented.
 Some of the conditions included will be obstructive and restrictive disorders, infections, cancer, pulmonary embolism, ARDS, and respiratory failure.

-Prerequisites: completion of all previous quarters' courses as outlined in students' prescribed program of study
+Prerequisites: Completion of all previous quarters' courses as outlined in students' prescribed program of study

-GNMP 8050 General Medical Practice: Rheumatology
+GNMP 8050 General Medical Practice: Rheumatology 2 Didactic Credits

 The clinical presentations discussed in the course include autoimmune and inflammatory conditions primarily affecting the musculoskeletal system.
 Emphasis is placed on the etiology, diagnosis, management, and treatment of monoarticular, polyarticular, and autoimmune disorders.

-Prerequisites: completion of all previous quarters' courses as outlined in students' prescribed program of study
+Prerequisites: Completion of all previous quarters' courses as outlined in students' prescribed program of study

-GNMP 8051 General Medical Practice: Musculoskeletal/Orthopedic Conditions (Didactic credits: 1)
+GNMP 8051 General Medical Practice: Musculoskeletal/Orthopedic Conditions

-This advanced course addresses the clinical management of musculoskeletal and orthopedic conditions of joint and bone.
+This advanced course addresses the clinical management of musculoskeletal and orthopedic conditions of joints and bones.
 Areas of focus include the spine and upper and lower extremities.
 The management of patients presenting with comorbidities, including infection, inflammation, malignancies, masses, injuries, and trauma, is discussed.

-Prerequisites: completion of all previous quarters' courses as outlined in students' prescribed program of study
+Prerequisites: Completion of all previous quarters' courses as outlined in students' prescribed program of study

-GNMP 8060 General Medical Practice: Neurology
+GNMP 8060 General Medical Practice: Neurology 2 Didactic Credits

-The clinical presentations discussed in the course include masses and malignancies, cognitive disorders, infections and inflammations, stroke, coma, vascular disorders, weakness / paralysis, sleep disorders, headache, pain modulation, movement disorders, dizziness, vertigo, gait disturbances, syncope, seizures, neurodegenerative diseases, and trauma.
+The clinical presentations discussed in the course include masses and malignancies, cognitive disorders, infections and inflammations, vascular disorders, weakness/paralysis, sleep disorders, headache, pain modulation, movement disorders, dizziness, vertigo, gait disturbances, syncope, seizures, neurodegenerative diseases, and trauma.

-Prerequisites: completion of all previous quarters' courses as outlined in students' prescribed program of study
+Prerequisites: Completion of all previous quarters' courses as outlined in students' prescribed program of study

-GNMP 8061 General Medical Practice: Oncology
+GNMP 8061 General Medical Practice: Oncology 1.5 Didactic Credits

 The clinical presentations discussed in the course include cancer cell biology, pathology, screening, and prevention guidelines.
-The principles and conventional therapies for cancer will be covered in addition to in-depth integrative naturopathic oncology for the most commonly observed cancers.
+The principles and conventional therapies for cancer will be covered in addition to indepth integrative naturopathic oncology for the most commonly observed cancers.